Feeling overwhelmed when writing your content?

 Trying to remember the advice makes your head spin.
 Following the rules sucks the energy out of your content (and out of you, too).

-But writing doesn’t need to be such an exhausting, grueling and tortuous process.
+But writing persuasive copy doesn’t need to be such an exhausting, grueling and tortuous process.
 It can be relatively simple.

 The five most critical copywriting rules follow.

 Concentrate on these five basic rules only, and you’ll find yourself writing pretty persuasive copy.
 You’ll turn so-so text into seductive content, and win more business.